fastlane/fastlane/docs/Android.md

 - The _Email address_ underneath _Service account_ is the email address you have to enter as the `Issuer`
 - Back on the Google Play developer console, click on _Grant Access_ for the newly added service account
 - Choose _Release Manager_ from the dropdown and confirm

+### Issuer

+Copy and paste the email address which looks like this `137123276006-aaaeltp0aqgn2opfb7tk46ovaaa3hv1g@developer.gserviceaccount.com`

 ### Keyfile